rafid29mehda/ECG-Knowledge-Distillation/CodeExp.md

   - `scikit-learn`: For data preprocessing and splitting.
   - `tensorflow`: For building and training neural networks.
   - `matplotlib`: For plotting training results and visualizations.
-- The `import` statements load these libraries into your Colab environment, making their functions available.
+- The `import` statements load these libraries into the Colab environment, making their functions available.
 - **What to expect**: The installation may take a minute or two.
 You’ll see output confirming the libraries are installed (e.g., `Successfully installed ...`).
 - **What to do**: Open a new Google Colab notebook.
 Copy this code into the first cell and run it (click the play button or press `Shift+Enter`).
 Wait for the installations to complete, then proceed to Step 2.